 Yabao – Caffeine Free Tea!?

-What many might be surprised to find out — our Yabao is practically a caffeine-free tea.
-This is, in fact, a unique trait of its varietal.
-This tea is either caffeine free or contains such low levels of caffeine that it can be neglected.
+What many might be surprised to find out is that Yabao is practically a caffeine-free tea.
+This is, in fact, a unique trait of its kind.
+Unlike spring tea buds, which accumulate caffeine during the plant's active growth phase, Ya Bao buds are harvested during winter dormancy, before the growth cycle begins.
+This is why they are naturally very low in caffeine while still carrying all the complexity of ancient-tree material.
+Additionally, unlike Camellia sinensis teas whose primary alkaloid is caffeine, Camellia crassicolumna's main alkaloid is theophylline – a related compound with different physiological properties.
+Caffeine is present only in very small amounts (roughly 2–5% of the total alkaloid content).
 So feel free to drink this tea in the morning on an empty stomach or even before bed.
 Yabao is an excellent non-caffeinated tea for those with caffeine sensitivity.

-On the other hand, it is exceptionally rich in antioxidants, surpassing any other tea of the Camellia Sinensis plant.
+It is also rich in a distinctive set of phenolic antioxidants.
+A study found a unique profile of antioxidant compounds in Camellia crassicolumna, distinct from those found in standard Camellia sinensis teas.
 Thanks to these two qualities, our Yabao has a very relaxing effect on the body, yet highly elevating.
-Anyone who drinks it is likely to feel much happier and lighter!
 Read more on the subject here.

 How To Make Yabao Tea